Built on 23 years of professional practice. Structured for the next generation of co-owners.

 TitleShield's structure separates governance, due diligence, and property management into independent entities — each with its own professional standing and accountability.

-Governance technology, SPV oversight, document management, compliance monitoring, and investor protection infrastructure.
+Governance technology, SPV oversight, document management, compliance monitoring, and co-owner protection infrastructure.
 Does not hold investor funds.
 Does not manage properties.
 The referee — not the player.

 Property management firm established 2006.
 Manages co-owned properties under TitleShield governance standards where appointed by SPV member vote.
-All affiliations are disclosed to investors before any appointment.
+All affiliations are disclosed to co-owners before any appointment.

-"To make fractional property co-ownership in Nigeria safe, structured, and genuinely investor-protective — through professional credentials, contractual obligations, and technology that monitors what humans miss."
+"To make fractional property co-ownership in Nigeria safe, structured, and genuinely co-owner protective — through professional credentials, contractual obligations, and technology that monitors what humans miss."

 What TitleShield is not